Rising Seas Could Cause Problems For Internet Infrastructure

 The Internet is particularly susceptible to flooding because data travels through underground cables buried along roadways and through tunnels.
 While the massive deep sea cables that carry data under the Atlantic and Pacific oceans are designed to be permanently underwater, other infrastructure such as copper wiring and power stations are not.

-If thousands of miles of cable were flooded due to sea level rise, it could potentially impact Internet reliability for millions of Americans in major cities.
+If thousands of miles of cable were flooded because sea level rise, it could potentially impact Internet reliability for millions of Americans in major cities.
 In fact, hotter temperatures and more powerful storms, both of which are more likely as the climate changes, have already affected Internet hardware.

 In 2015, a heat wave in Australia fried air conditioners at a key data center, cutting off a major company's Internet service for hours.
 In 2012, Superstorm Sandy knocked out some Internet in New York City when floodwaters cut off power and drowned the underground cables that carry data.
-At the time, Verizon's executive director of operations told The Verge there had been a "catastrophic failure."
+At the time, Verizon's executive director of operations told The Verge that there had been a "catastrophic failure."

 After Hurricane Irma blew across Florida last year, the Miami Herald reported that many people were without Internet for weeks.

 Rising sea levels will make the flooding from such storms worse, as NPR has reported.
 The newly published analysis sets aside storms and, for the sake of clarity, focuses on predictable flooding from sea level rise.
-Large, dense, coastal cities such as New York, Miami and Seattle appear to have the highest risk of Internet disruption from sea level rise.
+Large, dense coastal cities such as New York, Miami and Seattle appear to have the highest risk of Internet disruption from sea level rise.

 Internet service providers say they are already thinking about the risks from flooding along the U.S. coasts.

-AT&T uses fiber-optic cable "designed for use in coastal areas as well as being submerged in either salt- or fresh-water conditions," spokesperson Jeff Kobs says.
+AT&T uses fiber-optic cable "designed for use in coastal areas as well as being submerged in either salt- or fresh-water conditions," spokesman Jeff Kobs says.
 "In certain locations where cabling will be submerged for long periods of time or consistently exposed, such as beaches or in subways, we use submarine underwater cabling."

 One way to mitigate flood risk is to replace copper wiring with more flood-resilient cables.
-"After Sandy, we started upgrading our network in earnest, and replacing our copper assets with fiber assets," says Verizon spokesperson Karen Schulz.
+"After Sandy, we started upgrading our network in earnest, and replacing our copper assets with fiber assets," says Verizon spokeswoman Karen Schulz.
 "Copper is impacted by water, whereas fiber is not.
 We've switched significant amounts of our network from copper to fiber in the Northeast."

 She says Verizon has also elevated buildings and power stations in areas that flood.
 In most cases, the company's focus on flood risk "really has less to do with sea level change, and more to do with general flooding concerns," Schulz explains.